-This has been going on for decades.
+This has been going on for centuries.
 How does it work today?

 This occupation is highly regulated and organized by local fisheries.
 Divers adhere to strict rules regarding who can dive, when, where, what they can harvest and allotted quantities.
 It is a difficult, risky lifestyle that is rapidly disappearing as young women choose to pursue other careers.
 Most of the divers told me they did not encourage their children to dive.

 There are still about 4000 ladies who make a living collecting delicacies from the sea.
 Today, they are celebrated as a national treasure…

 What is the role of the Haenyeo women in their community?

 Although free diving for seafood has existed for many centuries in Jeju, the practice was taken over by women in the 18th century transforming the region into a semi-matriarchal society.
 Women were responsible for the most of the household income, but numbers have dwindled since their peak in the 1970s as other opportunities (farming mandarin oranges and developing tourism) offered less arduous working conditions.
 There are still about 4000 ladies who make a living collecting delicacies from the sea.
 Today, they are celebrated as a national treasure and inscribed on the UNESCO list of Intangible Cultural Heritage…and they have a dedicated museum in Hado-ri, Gujwa-eup, Jeju, Jeju Island.